This post was originally published in 2010, after our first trip to India.

-The bigger the vehicle, the more damage it can cause… thus giving it the ‘right of way’ status.
+The bigger the vehicle, the more damage it can cause, thus giving it right of way status.
 We typically traveled by bus on highways but were strongly encouraged by several locals to take the train instead, for safety reasons.

-Like a vehicle graveyard, many trucks and buses are scattered along the roads, one had even slammed into a brick wall and was abandoned.
+Like a vehicle graveyard, many abandoned trucks and buses are scattered along the road.

-Do you have an interesting Tuk Tuk experience?
+Do you have an interesting India tuk tuk experience?